-We now have an incredible 24 organisations in our network across the UK offering a range of services including a helpline number, mental health support, sexual health services, trans and non-binary support and we work with a variety of faith groups and organisations that represent the spectrum of what it is to be LGBT+ and South Asian.
+We are now a team of team of 7 volunteers and a network of 24 organisations across the UK (and increasingly overseas) offering a range of services including a helpline number, youth work, mental health support, sexual health services, trans and non-binary support and we work with a variety of faith groups and organisations that represent the spectrum of what it is to be LGBT+ and South Asian.

 The South Asian LGBT+ community are globally and locally some of the most vulnerable and overlooked groups in the world.

 A BBC report in 2018 highlighted that British South Asians are twice as likely as the rest of the UK population to disagree with same sex relationships and most worryingly, this percentage is consistent amongst age brackets and generations.
 This is unlike any other group in the country and is highly alarming.

 According to the 2011 UK Census, South Asians that do not identify as heterosexual amount to 491,564 people.

 Our recent work with the leading LGBTQ+ homelessness charity in the country has highlighted that despite South Asians amounting to 14.14% of the UK population, only 7% of us access homelessness services.
 This under-utilisation of accessing services is echoed across the board.

 We know that most of these people will be challenged by cultural, societal and religious barriers and we are asking for your donations to help us continue to do our work.

 We know that we are TWICE as likely to face opposition and disownment by our own families and communities and HALF as likely to access support outside them.